steevLP/slpmodslauncher/README.md

 3. Due to its JSON server backend, it's easy to create new mod pack items.

 ## Setting the launcher up
-The Tutorial has bee Moved to [The Wiki](https://github.com/steevLP/slpmodslauncher/wiki)
+The Tutorial has been Moved to [The Wiki](https://github.com/steevLP/slpmodslauncher/wiki)
 ## Screenshots
 ### Main Window
 ![Main Window](https://slpnetwork.tk/upload/main.png)